 Obtaining your credit score directly from TransUnion or Equifax will cost you up to $20 per month.
 However, you can get it for free from Mogo.

-When you open a Mogo account here (takes 3 minutes or less), you get a free Equifax credit score with no strings attached.
+When you open a Mogo account here (takes 3 minutes or less) and apply for its free prepaid card, you get access to your Equifax credit score with no strings attached.